Gabriele250901/React-Ex/README.md

 Exercise50
 Modify the useGithubUser custom hook from to use the useSWR hook to fetch the data of a Github user. (il custom hook si trova alla cartella exercise38)

+Exercise51
+Modify the useGithubUser hook so that, if the username is null, no request is made.